 Withdrawal symptoms start within hours of stopping use.
 However, the worst cravings and withdrawal symptoms appear during the first month of quitting.

 Withdrawal symptoms can last for months after the last dose.
-Some symptoms can be uncomfortable, making cocaine a difficult drug to quit.
-Severe depression and suicidal thoughts are the most dangerous side effects of quitting cocaine “cold turkey.”
+Some symptoms can be uncomfortable, making Cocaine a difficult drug to quit.
+Severe depression and suicidal thoughts are the most dangerous side effects of quitting Cocaine “cold turkey.”

 Cocaine Withdrawal Timeline

 - Symptoms emerge as soon as usage stops.
 Users start to feel irritable, anxious, exhausted and have an increased appetite.
 Cocaine cravings actually decrease during this period.

 - Intense Cocaine cravings arise.
 Users feel exhausted but have trouble falling asleep.
 Vivid, unpleasant dreams are common, as well as depressive mood swings.

-- Depression and strong cocaine cravings continue.
+- Depression and strong Cocaine cravings continue.
 Recovering users might find it hard to concentrate or stay on an “even keel” emotionally.
 Irritability and agitation are also common.

 - The mind and body begin to heal, and withdrawal symptoms diminish.
 Cocaine cravings can still crop up during this period.
 General anxiety and uneasiness sometimes return as well.

-“The biggest thing to remember is when you start treatment or when you’re trying to get sober, it’s uncomfortable — and that’s the point.
+The biggest thing to remember is when you start treatment or when you’re trying to get sober, it’s uncomfortable — and that’s the point.
 You have to be uncomfortable, because you’re trying to change things.
-Once that uncomfortable feeling starts to become comfortable, that’ll be your new normal; sobriety will be your new normal.”
+Once that uncomfortable feeling starts to become comfortable, that’ll be your new normal; sobriety will be your new normal.

-Treatment for Cocaine Addiction
+Cocaine Addiction Treatment

-The most difficult withdrawal symptoms to overcoming cocaine addiction are anxiety, depression and cravings.
+The most difficult withdrawal symptoms to overcoming Cocaine addiction are anxiety, depression and cravings.

 Individual and group counseling can also equip users with coping skills to stay sober.
 Cognitive behavioral therapy (CBT) is a popular counseling framework used to treat addicted people.